ConventionCatCorp/concat-docs/docs/guides/products/productimages.md

 Product Images can be uploaded or deleted from edit page of a product.
 See the Modifying a Product section for instructions.

 :::note Upcoming Change
 Product Images are not currently shown for registration products or on the cart page.
-We are working on a solution for supporting these use cases in the future.
+This will be supported in the future.
 :::